Ireland-Scotland day 1- Ennis to Castlegregory (posted Nov. 2013)

 return to main index

-note - On the descent to EWG in Newark, N.J., you could see the recently completed World Trade Center, at 1,776 ft.
+On the descent to Newark, N.J. passengers could see the recently completed World Trade Center, at 1,776 ft.

 The long flight over the Atlantic - when four of us compared notes upon landing - was mostly a sleepless journey.
 I glanced at the map-screen again & again as we slowly crawled across the planet.

-On a Saturday morning in late September 2013 then, Mary, Doris & Paul (all from Colorado Springs) and I converged at Shannon Airport around 6:30 am.
+On a Saturday morning in late September 2013, Mary, Doris & Paul (all from Colorado Springs) and I converged at Shannon Airport around 6:30 am.
 The airport is near Limerick, a small city in southwest Ireland.

 Approaching baggage we noticed a large poster proclaiming 2013 to be an "Irish Homecoming Year".
 Last year was the 100-year anniversary of the Titanic disaster and supposedly brought in huge numbers of tourists.